Ask an Expert

 With these factors in mind, AT&T’s agent will negotiate with the qualified candidates to determine which site offers the highest probability of approval for zoning and permitting, but also requires the lowest total cost.
 Notice that we use the phrase “lowest total cost,” instead of the lowest lease rate.
 AT&T will look at both the cost to construct the tower on the property and the ongoing rental obligation when considering which location is best.

-If we look at all AT&T cell tower ground leases in our database, AT&T’s average rent is $1,450/mo. which equates to $17,400/year.
-Before you ask AT&T for this amount though, we strongly urge you to consider the following:
+If we look at all AT&T cell tower ground leases in our database as of March 2026, AT&T’s average rent is $1,474/mo. which equates to $17,688/year.
+Before you ask AT&T for this amount, though, we strongly urge you to consider the following:

 1. This sample includes over a thousand AT&T leases across the country.
-There is wide variance in the data.
+There is a wide variance in the data.
+On the low end, there are leases paying $1/year.
+On the high end, close to $250,000 per year.

 2. This average includes leases that have escalated over 25 years.
-Some of the leases date back to the late 1980s and have tripled from their original lease rate due to escalation since their commencement.
+Some of the leases date back to the late 1980s and have tripled in value since their commencement due to escalation.

 3. We also include data from municipalities and unique institutions like airports or convention centers where the landowner has much stronger negotiating power than you do.